segmentio/chamber/README.md

 for more details.

 If you'd like to use a different region for chamber without changing `AWS_REGION`, you can use `CHAMBER_AWS_REGION` to override just for chamber.

-### Using Path Based Keys

-If you'd prefer to use path based keys (`/service/key`) instead of the default period separated keys (`service.key`), you can set the environment variable `CHAMBER_USE_PATHS` to 1.
-This environment variable must be set when writing and reading keys.

 ## Releasing